This weekend course is for anyone who has attended a beginners’ course, or

 What to Bring

-You will need one large round brush for skies and a medium and small brush that point well for detail.
-So three brushes, probably in the size range 3 - 10.
-Avoid brushes with synthetic hair if you can – keep to sable or squirrel hair brushes.
+Brushes - You will need one round large brush for skies and a medium and small brush that point well for detail.
+So three brushes, probably in the size range 3 – 10.
+Natural hair (sable or squirrel) is best – avoid synthetic/nylon hair if you can.